 Adults are loners, but they aren’t aggressive compared to their close relatives, such as piranhas.
 However, the juveniles are more troublesome.
 The adults feed on any small fish that they can swallow, but they won’t do any harm to large fishes.

 Any middle and large-sized non-aggressive species will do as pacu tank mates, namely, herbivorous catfish (like sailfin pleco).
 It will pick up food leftovers from the tank bottom.
-The best tank mates for pacu are fishes of the same size (oscar fish, green terror, jaguar cichlid), or you’d better keep them alone in the tank.
+The best tank mates are fishes of the same size (oscar fish, green terror, jaguar cichlid), or you’d better keep them alone in the tank.
 As for the small fishes – they are treated as food, so don’t keep pacu in a tank with them.

 Consider including bottom-dwelling species that inhabit different areas of the tank to utilize the available space efficiently.
 Examples include plecos, large catfish species, or bottom-dwelling cichlids that are compatible with pacu fish.